 Will it happen again?

 When no other genetic reason is found to explain the liver calcification, the chance that this happens again is rare.
-If there is a genetic reason, then the risk depends on the reason and a consultation with a specialist may be helpful to help sorting this out.
+If a genetic cause is present, the risk of recurrence depends on the specific genetic factors involved, and consultation with a specialist may be beneficial for risk assessment and management.

 What other questions should I ask?